Israel–United States relations: American espionage against Israel

-On 10 November 2004, a US submarine entered Israeli territorial waters eighteen kilometers off the coast of Haifa.
+On November 10, 2004, a U.S. submarine entered Israeli territorial waters eighteen kilometers off the coast of Haifa.
 The submarine's mission was never revealed.
 It was thought to have been trying to gather intelligence on the city's naval base and headquarters and other vital infrastructure, and was also suspected of intending to intercept Israeli naval electronic signals and test Israel's response to an intrusion.
 It also may have been trying to install sensors near Israeli naval headquarters and other vital installations.
 Minutes after it entered Israeli waters, the submarine was detected and tracked by the Israeli Navy.
 The submarine was initially identified as belonging to a NATO power, and later confirmed to be American.
 The Israeli General Staff refrained from ordering an attack on what was considered the asset of a friendly nation.
 After several hours, the submarine submerged and fled, presumably determining that it was under surveillance.
 The Israeli Navy then sent fast patrol craft, missile boats, and helicopters in pursuit.
 The submarine was not found, but military sources maintained that the submarine had failed to complete its mission.
 According to Israeli officials, such spy missions were common, and Western spy submarines had been intercepted by Israel before.

-In December 2013, documents released by whistle-blower Edward Snowden revealed that in January 2009 the NSA and its British counterpart GCHQ had spied on an email address belonging to Israeli prime minister Ehud Olmert, and had monitored email traffic between then-Israeli Defense Minister Ehud Barak and his chief of staff, Yoni Koren.
+In December 2013, documents released by whistle-blower Edward Snowden revealed that in January 2009 the NSA and its British counterpart GCHQ had spied on an email address belonging to Israeli prime minister Ehud Olmert, and had monitored email traffic between then-Israeli defense minister Ehud Barak and his chief of staff, Yoni Koren.